innoq/iqvoc/README.md

 iQvoc is a vocabulary management tool that combines easy-to-use human interfaces with Semantic Web interoperability.

-iQvoc supports vocabularies that are common to many knowledge organisation systems, such as:
+iQvoc supports vocabularies that are common to many knowledge organization systems, such as:

 * Thesauri
 * Taxonomies